ihmeuw/vivarium/docs/source/concepts/lookup.rst

 Example
 ~~~~~~~

-.. :TODO: Code snippet of instantiating and getting data from an interpolation table
+.. :TODO: code snippet of instantiating and getting data from an interpolation table

 Estimating Unknown Values
 -------------------------